adallak/adallak.github.io/teaching.md

 ## Classes taught as an Lecturer at Armenian National Agrarian University (Online)

 **AGBU 505: Quantitative Marketing Analysis**.(Summer 2018,2019) Introduction to traditional and advanced marketing techniques using R.
-The covered topics include Linear Regression, Decision and Classification Trees, Random Forest, Bagging, Principal Component Analysis and Cluster Analysis.
+The covered topics include Linear Regression, Decision and Classification Trees, Random Forest, Bagging, Principal Component Analysis and Cluster Analysis. <a href="../misc" target="_blank">(Course Material)</a>